Special educational needs & disabilities (SEND):

 ‘Tracey has been our SENCO for 7 months to help with my daughter’s speech development.
 During this time we had regular meetings where Tracey kept me up to date with my daughter’s progress, what activities/games were being used to help her speech and develop her confidence, and what the next targets were.
 Tracey is always approachable and will always find time to discuss anything.
 Her calm and warm manner made me comfortable and confident that my daughter was being cared for.

-Quote from Lorna Cadwallader, Senior Teacher, BHISS (formally PRESENS):
+Quote from Lorna Cadwallader, Former Senior Teacher, BHISS (formally PRESENS):